Daya Shankar (civil servant)

-Daya Shankar was an officer of the Indian Revenue Service who retired as chief of the Indian Customs in Mumbai.
+Daya Shankar (1952-2012) was an officer of the Indian Revenue Service who served in the Indian Customs and erstwhile Central Excise Department in Mumbai, Goa & Daman.
+He was from Patna, Bihar.
 He was known for his crackdown on gold smuggling networks in Daman, Goa and Mumbai.
 Shankar's most famous crackdown was on Dawood Ibrahim.
+He arrested Dawood Ibrahim's brother Anees in a smuggling case.